hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ```

 ### TokenGetNftInfos

+:warning: :x: This functionality has been deprecated on Hedera Network and isn't available on the Mainnet, Testnet or Previewnet networks.

 The following messages must be added in order to support the new `TokenGetNftInfos` rpc call added to `HTS`.

 Global dynamic variable must be added in the node configuring the maximum value of `maxQueryRange`.
 Requests must meet the following requirement: `end-start<=maxQueryRange`